Coddeus/Pianorium/README.md

 Without compiling (MacOS unavailable):
 - This is your first time installing:
     - Windows: Head to [Releases](https://github.com/Coddeus/Pianorium/releases), download  pianorium-3.0.exe and libraries-dll.zip, unzip libraries-dll.zip, and put all the .dll next to pianorium-3.0.exe.
 Run pianorium-3.0.exe.
     - Linux: Install ffmpeg dynamic libraries from your package manager, download pianorium-3.0 from [Releases](https://github.com/Coddeus/Pianorium/releases).
+You might need to install gl and file dialog package, e.g. on Ubuntu `sudo apt-get install ffmpeg kdialog mesa-utils`.
 Run pianorium-3.0.
 - You already have installed a version of this software (or already have ffmpeg libraries installed):
     - Windows: In [Releases](https://github.com/Coddeus/Pianorium/releases), download pianorium-3.0.exe.
 Move the .dll installed with an earlier version next to pianorium-3.0.exe (the new one).
 Run it.
     - Linux: In [Releases](https://github.com/Coddeus/Pianorium/releases), download pianorium-3.0.
 Run it.